manhhungpc/surtr/README.md

 ### Feature

 -   Generate template for Express.js project with Typescript or Javascript using command line
 -   Choose which database for each type (MongoDB, MySQL)

+### Future works:

+-   Add Supabase, Firebase template for Typescript
+-   Add templates for Javascript
+-   Check for working of all templates

 ### Contribution